zhiyingfang2022/llm-d/PROJECT.md

 * Rebase and squash before merging
 * Use the minimal number of commits, and break large changes up into distinct commits
 * Commits should have short titles and a description of why the change was needed and enough detail that someone looking at the git history can determine the scope of the change.
+* All commits must include a valid DCO sign-off line (i.e., Signed-off-by: Name <email@domain.com>).
+You can add this automatically by appending -s to your git commit commands.
+This indicates agreement with the [Developer Certificate of Origin](https://developercertificate.org/), and is required for all contributions.
+See [this document](https://github.com/llm-d/llm-d/blob/dev/PR_SIGNOFF.md) for more information on how to configure DCO for your development environment.

 ### API Changes and Deprecation